Swimming at the 2024 Summer Olympics – Men's 50-metre freestyle: Final

 The final took place at 20:30 on 2 August.
-McEvoy had the fastest reaction time of 0.56 seconds, however by 15 metres Dressel had taken first place with a stronger dive and underwater; McEvoy had dropped to fifth.
-Proud and Crooks were second and third respectively.
+McEvoy had the fastest reaction time of 0.56 seconds.
+By 15 metres, Dressel had taken first place with a stronger dive and underwater; McEvoy had dropped to fifth.
+Proud and Crooks were tied in second.

-At 25 metres, the order of the top three was the same, but by 45 metres McEvoy had elevated himself from fourth to first.
-Proud retained his second place position, and was 0.26 seconds ahead of Crooks in third.
-Over the last five metres, McEvoy and Proud retained their positions to win gold and silver, while Manaudou overtook Crooks to claim the bronze and Crooks dropped to eighth.
+At 25 metres, McEvoy had overtaken Crooks to take third, and by 45 metres McEvoy was in first.
+Proud retained his second place position and was 0.26 seconds ahead of Crooks in third.
+Over the last five metres, McEvoy and Proud retained their positions to win gold and silver, while Manaudou overtook Crooks to claim the bronze, with Crooks dropping to eighth.
 Liendo finished fourth, missing out on a medal by 0.02 seconds.

 The gold was McEvoy's first Olympic medal in an individual event, and it was Proud's first Olympic medal in any event.
 Manaudou's podium finish made him the first swimmer ever to win four consecutive Olympic medals in the event, which he achieved in front of his home crowd.
 The average age of the medalists was 30 years old.